exercism/docs/building/tooling/analyzers/docker.md

 Our Analyzers are deployed as Docker images.

-Please read the [general Tooling docker information](/docs/building/tooling/analyzers/docker) to familiarize yourself with how these work.
+Please read the [general tooling Docker information](/docs/building/tooling/docker) to familiarize yourself with how these work.

 When we run the Analyzer's container we execute a `run.sh` script.
 To ensure this works properly the following rules must be following: